 And what do we think?

-Horizon Zero Dawn 2 needs to tell more of Aloy’s story, but she can’t stay in Yellowstone forever.
+Horizon Zero Dawn 2 needs to tell more of Aloy’s story, but she can’t stay in the same place forever.
 What’d be great is if we see her taking a journey to a different part of America, to unite more tribes against the HADES AI.
-Providing the regeneration has spread that far… Perhaps we’ll see Aloy becoming a Chieftain, and maybe even a mother, forcing her to confront personal wishes while managing the needs of her tribe.
+Providing the regeneration has spread that far, of course.
+Perhaps we’ll see Aloy becoming a Chieftain, and like I've mentioned above, maybe even a mother, forcing her to confront personal wishes while managing the needs of her tribe.
 We could see co-op, especially after the success of Monster Hunter World, but the true beauty of Horizon lies in the story it tells, so focusing on multiplayer would certainly detract from that.
 There’s nothing wrong with having a proper, single-player adventure game.
 Finally, have we seen the last of Sylens?
 No, obviously not.
 And there are plenty of questions remaining about how Aloy’s world was generated, and loads more secrets about its past, present, and future to find buried under the earth or in lines of ancient computer code.